In 1869, John Wesley Powell, the one-armed Civil War veteran, passionate geologist and natural historian, was feeling the itch to travel again.

 The Antiquities Act has been used by 18 United States presidents to designate 161 national monuments.
 For a long time, President Theodore Roosevelt, a Republican president, held the record for the most national monuments at 18, which he designated between 1906 and 1909.

 For 50 years between the 1940s and 2000, not many national monuments were designated, with the exception of Jimmy Carter’s controversial 15 in Alaska.
-Later, the designation of national monuments using the Antiquities Act became very partisan.
+By the 2000s, the designation of national monuments using the Antiquities Act had become more partisan, with Democrat presidents declaring the majority of monuments.
 President Bill Clinton, a Democrat president, broke Teddy Roosevelt’s record in 2000 with 19 designations.

 The Antiquities Act Today